Skip to Content

 The chronic and sometimes devastating psychologic and interpersonal sequelae of post-traumatic stress disorder (PTSD) necessitates timely and effective treatment of people with this syndrome.[1,2] The avoidant responses associated with PTSD often delay or prevent these individuals from seeking professional assistance.
 While no specific therapies for PTSD in the cancer setting have been developed, treatment modalities used with other people with PTSD can help alleviate distress in cancer patients and survivors.[3,4]

 Most clinicians recommend using a multimodal approach, choosing components to meet the specific needs of each patient and taking into account any concurrent psychiatric disorders such as depression or substance abuse.
-Multiple modalities are frequently considered in a crisis intervention approach to facilitating adjustment of cancer patients.
+Multiple modalities are frequently considered in a crisis intervention approach to facilitating adjustment of patients with cancer.

 Support groups also appear to benefit people who experience post-traumatic symptoms.
 In the group setting, such patients can receive emotional support and encounter others with similar experiences and symptoms, thereby validating their own experiences and learning a variety of coping and management strategies.

 For patients with particularly distressing or severe symptoms, psychopharmacology may provide an additional means of treatment.
-Several classes of medications have been used in the treatment of individuals with PTSD.[8,9] (See the table below for a list of pharmacological treatments for PTSD.)
-For example, tricyclic and monoamine oxidase-inhibitor antidepressants are commonly used, particularly when the symptoms of PTSD are accompanied by depression.
-Selective serotonin reuptake inhibitors such as fluoxetine are effective in reducing the hyperarousal and intrusive symptoms of PTSD.
-Antianxiety medications may help reduce overall arousal and anxiety symptoms.
-Infrequently, antipsychotic medications may reduce severe intrusive flashbacks.
+Several classes of medications have been used in the treatment of individuals with PTSD.[8,9] (See the table below for pharmacological treatments for PTSD.)
+For example:

 Check NCI's list of cancer clinical trials for U.S. supportive and palliative care trials about post-traumatic stress disorder that are now accepting participants.
 The list of trials can be further narrowed by location, drug, intervention, and other criteria.